 Yes.
-The majority of women with MRKH are able to create a longer vagina by stretching the small amount of vaginal tissue already present.
+The majority of those with MRKH can create a longer vagina by stretching the small amount of vaginal tissue already present.
 This is usually done by using specially designed smooth cylinder-shaped objects created for this purpose called vaginal dilators.
-Creating extra length helps patients to have penetrative sex and can help some with their gender and sexual identity.
+Creating extra length helps those with MRKH to have penetrative sex and can help some with their gender and sexual identity.

 The first line of treatment and the preferred choice for stretching the vagina is dilator therapy.
-95% of our patients have been shown to be successful with dilator therapy and surgery has risks, is painful and requires long-term dilator use.
+95% of our patients have been successful with dilator therapy.
+It's generally preferred over surgery, as surgery has risks, is painful and requires long-term dilator use.

-Our clinical nurse specialist will teach you how to use your dilators and will support and supervise you throughout the process.
-If you are having any difficulties we would always encourage you to discuss them with someone in our team.
+Our clinical nurse specialist will teach you how to use your dilators and will support you throughout the process.
+If you are having any difficulties, we would always encourage you to discuss them with someone in our team.
 Treatment is considered complete when the vagina has been stretched to a size that is appropriate for you.
 This can vary from person to person.
-Please refer to our patient leaflet "Vaginal dilators and MRKH" for more information.
+Please refer to our patient leaflet 'Vaginal dilators and MRKH' for more information.